sysadmin-info/sysadmin.info.pl/content/en/blog/getting-started-with-esp32.md

 - Make sure you have enough disk space (the file will be about 4MB).
 - The process may take a few minutes.
-- If you encounter connection problems, you may need to hold down the BOOT button when starting the process.
+- If you encounter connection problems, you may need to repeat the command to perform a backup.

 To restore this copy later: